quadcom/lovelace-mushroom-better-sliders/README.md

 ![Overview](https://raw.githubusercontent.com/phischdev/lovelace-mushroom-better-sliders/master/.github/images/readme_image.png)

 ## What is mushroom-better-sliders?
+### This is a fix for colour temperature control which was a breaking change in HAOS a while back

 This is a fork of the fantastic [Mushrooms UI Cards][original-repo] by piitaya, a collection of cards for [Home Assistant][home-assistant] Dashboard UI.

 > :warning: **This mod will not work, if you still have the original Mushroom installed**